Casting Services MapHire Central CastingOpen RolesLog InSign Up

 A man in a variety of outfits

-Background actors have the opportunity to get booked in a variety of roles, like nurses in Grey's Anatomy, 1960s mobsters in Godfather of Harlem and college students in Tell Me Lies.
-The key to getting cast involves more than just responding to messages, it's also about knowing your look.
-Once you have a handle on that, you'll know what jobs you're right for and increase your chances of being booked.
+Background actors have the opportunity to get booked in a variety of roles, like nurses in The Pitt, journalists in The Morning Show and gala attendees in The Diplomat.
+The key to getting cast involves more than just responding to messages, it's also about knowing your casting look.
+Once you have a handle on that, you'll know what roles you're right for and increase your chances of being booked.

 How to figure out your look